Sutton585/dasut.github.io/index.md

 - UX User Interface Developer
 - 2013 - 2014

-Hired via Infosys Ltd. to be a UI/UX consultant at Apple Inc. in Cupertino, California.
-I was responsible for the design and development of several new product UI, with a focus on rapid prototyping and web applications development.
+UI/UX consultant at Apple Inc. in Cupertino, California headquarters.
+Responsible for design and development of several new product UI, with a focus on rapid prototyping and web applications development.
 Primary focus in front-end development and design, as well as technical product management.

 ## Other Experience